In this Article

 - Dosing considerations for L-carnitine.

-L-carnitine seems safe for most breast-feeding women when taken in the amounts recommended.
-The effects of large doses taken by a breast-feeding mother are unknown.
+Taking L-carnitine is POSSIBLY SAFEin breast-feeding women when taken by mouth in the amounts recommended.
+Small amounts of L-carnitine have been given to infants in breast milk and formula with no reported side effects.
+The effects of large amounts taken by a breast-feeding mother are unknown.

 Report Problems to the Food and Drug Administration